bohlinger/wavy/docs/tutorials_insitu.rst

 Read in-situ observations (netcdf/thredds, FROST API)
 ###########################################################

-Currently two data types can be read .d22-files and netcdf-files.
-Together 4 datasources can be accessed: d22-files, nc-files, thredds-server, FROST API.
+Currently 3 datasources can be accessed: nc-files, thredds-server, and FROST API.
 Edit the insity_specs.yaml file in your config folder and adjust the directories.

 make a FROST call
 *****************

 For a FROST call **wavy** uses MET Norways FROST API v1.
-A FROST call would be similar compared to the previous example, only the file format needs to be adjusted, here illustrated for the Draugen platform:
+A FROST call would be similar compared to the satellite and model retrieval, here illustrated for the Draugen platform:

 .. code-block:: python3